crosve/CTP-Hack/README.md

 ## Prerequisites

-- Node.js and npm installed for the frontend.
+- Node.js and npm are installed for the frontend.
-- Python 3.10.10 installed for the backend.
+- Python 3.10.10 is installed for the backend.

 ### Frontend (React in Javascript)
 1. cd into the frontend repo